Busan Street Food

 The Gogigui / Barbecue is not a dish, but rather a dining experience.
 Diners gather around a charcoal grill built into a table, with a ventilation shaft directly overhead, to roast various types of meat.
 A typical Gogigui / Barbecue is accompanied by Banchan / side dishes, and a dipping sauce of Ganjang Yangpa Gochu / Soy Sauce With Onions & Chili.

-In Busan, the most common cuts of meat include Deungsim / Beef Sirloin, and Samgyeopsal / Pork Belly.
+In Busan, the most common cuts of meat include Deungsim Gui / Grilled Beef Sirloin, and Samgyeopsal / Pork Belly.
 They also have more uncommon cuts, such as Dwaeji Ggupdaegi / Pig's Skin, or Yanggogi Galbi / Lamb Rib, which are not usually served elsewhere.
 All these meats are usually eaten together with Sangchu / Lettuce, where the meat is wrapped within along with gochujang / fermented red chili paste.

 Gogigui / Barbecue - Deungsim / Beef Sirloin